5 reasons why AI will curate all your content

-Over the past few years, we’ve seen a lot of end of year blog predictions on existing problems to be solved in workplace learning for the coming year.
-Almost without exception these posts bring in AI as the “deus ex machina“; or as defined from Merriam-Webster: “as a plot device whereby a seemingly unsolvable problem in a story is suddenly and abruptly resolved by an unexpected and seemingly unlikely occurrence, typically so much as to seem contrived.”
-So HOW will AI in practice solve our workplace learning issues?
-This week’s post focuses on one of the bigger struggles; learning content curation.
-Here are the five specific reasons AI will soon curate all our workplace learning content:
+Over the past few years, we’ve seen a lot of end of year blog predictions on existing problems to be solved in workplace learning and knowledge management for the coming year.
+Almost without exception these posts bring in AI as the “deus ex machina“; or as defined from Merriam-Webster: “as a plot device whereby a seemingly unsolvable problem in a story is suddenly and abruptly resolved by an unexpected and seemingly unlikely occurrence, typically so much so that it seems contrived.”
+So how will AI in practice solve our workplace content curation issues?
+This week’s post focuses on one of the bigger struggles; workplace content curation.
+Here are the five specific reasons AI will and is already starting to curate our workplace content:

 1. There is simply WAY TOO much content for anyone to directly manage!

-From our own experience in most every industry there is a plethora of workplace content created and then forgotten.
+In most every industry there is a plethora of workplace content created and then forgotten.
 It’s all still there though.
-A few years ago it was accepted to create or buy some 3rd party learning content in the form of a course or micro learning module, assign it to your team and that was that.
+A few years ago it was accepted to create or buy some 3rd party learning content in the form of a course or micro learning module, assign and send it to your team and that was that.
 Today not only is the amount of relevant knowledge and content available to us exponentially greater than a few years ago, for many of us our jobs are getting more complicated making it difficult for any one person to keep track of all the useful materials to do our jobs.
 Also, as we’ve mentioned in other posts, the number of authoring mechanisms keeps growing.
-More people send emails, even texts in addition to the tidal wave of pdfs, MS Power Points, Word docs, Google docs, videos and not to mention Slack messages which all contain key job skill knowledge.
+More people send emails, even texts in addition to the tidal wave of pdfs, MS Power Points, Word docs, Google docs, videos and not to mention Slack messages which all contain key job knowledge.

 3. AI based search is here.

-Until fairly recently, searching for the right document was very difficult.
-It didn’t really understand context of found terms and answers so the results varied in accuracy.
+Until fairly recently, searching for the right document was haphazard, keyword search dominated which didn’t really understand context of found terms and answers so the results varied in accuracy.
 This meant if you searched for a particular document or learning course you were likely to find it, but not specific answers.
-Now that content has gotten easy to securely access and save such as in Sharepoint, OneDrive, Box, Dropbox – most any content repository.
-The missing element was applying natural language processing (NLP).
-For more on how we employ NLP in our search see our Oct 2018 blog: Feathercap now has AI driven search and curation on how we do this).
+Now that content has gotten easy to securely access and save such as in Sharepoint, OneDrive, Box, Dropbox or Google Drive – accessibility was not a problem.
+The missing element was applying natural language understanding (NLU).
+(See our blog, Feathercap now has AI driven search and curation on how we do this).
 It’s the idea of being able to understand the context of a given paragraph, page or even document to understand its meaning of any question and matched to similarly understood meaning of a text segment within any accessible content.
 Then the correct page or citation as well as video segment with the answer can be pulled up.
 Further enhancements come from tracking all content viewed and by whom.
-This helps determine relevance and timeliness based on an employees behavior with the content and the search posited correlated to seniority and role in the organization.
-This is the basis for assertions of “personalized” content delivery and adaptive learning.
-Coming soon one can easily imagine chat bots embedded anywhere with such NLP technology to enable a question to be asked either texted or verbally with the precise citation read back and a link to the citation available to view.
+This drives determine relevance and freshness based on an employees behavior with the content and the search posited correlated to seniority and role in the organization.
+This can now be the basis for assertions of “personalized” content delivery and adaptive learning.
+We’re seeing more and more vendors offering this as a service such as: Moveworks, Coveo, Lucidworks along with more well known players as Microsoft, Google and AWS.

 This is something we and many others are starting to do; track every interaction of every piece of content.
-Currently many learning vendors offer authoring tools which traditionally allow authors to build animated, video and text slide multimedia experiences which are tracked both in time spent on each page as well as whether the user passed the minimum credentials of the learning content by assessment.
-We now can see how all content can be tracked using standards like xAPI.
-So not just tracking the first viewing or time spent to “pass” the content but everytime its viewed or experienced.
+Currently many learning and knowledge management vendors offer authoring tools which traditionally allow authors to build animated video and text slide multimedia experiences which are tracked both in time spent on each page as well as whether the user passed the minimum credentials of the learning content by assessment.
+We now can see how all content can be tracked using standards like xAPI and recently CMI5.
+So not just tracking the first viewing or time spent to “pass” the content but every time its viewed or experienced.
 This provides exponentially more data surrounding all of our content and further drives curation and search capabilities.
 As search behavior is added by who, when and how a question was asked will be as important as assessments have been to training programs; we’ll use search behavior to better understand the state and capacity of the employee and in relation to others like them.